ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 * `transitionend` event - DOM event, fires after Alert disappears
 * Accepts nested content, including other custom tags

-If you didn't know any better you might think this was one of them fancy HTML5 elements available in all those non-IE browsers.
+If you didn't know any better you might think this was one of them fancy HTML5 elements.
 That's a sign we are on the right track!

 There is a small problem though.
 The problem is our tag name is not totally future-proof.
 There's two considerations here: